 CHORAL EVENSONG - SEASONAL OR SPECIAL OCCASIONAL SERVICE

 ADVERTISED IN ADVANCE

 Choral Evensong dates back to the time of the Reformation, using elements of the old monastic Offices of Vespers and Compline.
 The words were laid out in Archbishop Cranmer’s Book of Common Prayer, the first version of which appeared in 1549.
 The music took shape a few decades later, in the reign of Queen Elizabeth I, with great choral music written specifically for this new service, and in each subsequent generation new composers have continued to add to the repertoire of Evensong.
 This has inspired a unique 500-year-old unbroken tradition of choir school foundations across Britain and Ireland that has been responsible for the very high standard of choral singing maintained to this day.

 Cranmer created the liturgy (words) of Evensong with the general public in mind, motivated by the fact that it would condense more services than people could be expected to attend into one short service; the people of his day were not well-versed in Scripture; the public services were in Latin; and they were too elaborate for simple people to follow.

 It is a peace-inducing service in which the ‘song’ of voices sounding together in harmony is heard at the ‘even’ point between the active day and restful night, allowing listeners time for restful contemplation.

-At St. George’s this Sunday Service at 6pm is an opportunity to hear our choir sing, and to join in with singing ancient songs such as ‘The Magnificat’ and the ‘Nunc Dimittis’, as well as singing more well-known hymns.
+At St. George’s this Service is an opportunity to hear our choir sing, and to join in with singing ancient songs such as ‘The Magnificat’ and the ‘Nunc Dimittis’, as well as singing more well-known hymns.